Why Researchers are Studying Depression and Relationships

 The bottom line is, without support and treatment, the healthier spouse eventually feels ripped off (Wittmund, 2002).
 Over time, they slide into a negative sentiment override toward their depressed partner (Benazon & Coyne, 2000).
 Caretaking spouses feel oppressed and controlled by their partner’s relentless depression (Jeglic et al., 2005).

 A major challenge for couples with a depressed spouse is that their sex life withers.
 The healthier spouse acts, feels, and behaves more like a parent than an intimate partner (Wittmund, 2002).
 At this point, the web of depression traps both partners into a demon dance of demoralization, relational distress, and helplessness (Sheffield, 1998).

 Over time, the positive sentiment override for these couples erodes.
 Partners see their battle with depression as “negative, hostile, mistrusting, and detached and less agreeable, [and] nurturing” (Kung, 2000).
 Contempt often becomes a withering emotional reflex (Roby et al., 2000).
 Distance, isolation, contempt and even emotional abuse may also become evident (Roby et al., 2000).

 Depression and relationships do not mix well together if left untreated.
 Depression spreads to fill the growing intimacy deficit.
 It seeps into loving relationships, and if left untreated, expands, and cracks it into pieces.

-The good news is that we’ve learned a great deal about Depression.
+The good news is that we’ve learned a great deal about Depression and relationships.
 Depression is treatable!
 The earlier you get help, the better you both will feel.
 Many of the pervasive marital issues surrounding depression can be managed if they are dealt with openly in science-based couples therapy.